the meaning of the words: A killing center

 These killing centers are sometimes referred to as "extermination camps".
 The use of this term can be confusing.

-A camp supposes a regrouping of populations inscribed in a duration – as short as it is – and not an immediate assassination: this was however the case for the Jews of Europe within the framework of the "Final Solution" and the mentally and physically handicapped at the time of the implementation of operation T4 (1939-1941).
+A camp presupposes a regrouping of populations over a period of time – however short it may be – and not an immediate assassination: this was, however, the case for the Jews of Europe within the framework of the "Final Solution" and the mentally and physically handicapped at the time of implementation of Operation T4 (1939-1941).

 A concentration camp.
-The Nazi concentration camp system, marked by the opening of the Dachau camp in March 1933, does not fit into a logic of immediate assassination of the populations.
-Concentration camps are tools for re-education through forced labour.
-The victims of the Holocaust constitute a minority to be interned in concentration camps.
-They are indeed assassinated during mass shootings in the East, in the killing centers – after their selection as was the case during the arrival at Auschwitz – or victims of the ghettoization policy of the Nazis.
+The Nazi concentration camp system, marked by the opening of the Dachau camp in March 1933, did not follow a logic of immediate assassination of the population.
+Concentration camps are tools of re-education through forced labor.
+The victims of the Holocaust are a minority to be interned in concentration camps.
+They are indeed murdered during mass shootings in the East, in killing centers – after their selection as was the case upon arrival at Auschwitz – or victims of the ghettoization policy of the Nazis.